JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 ### Custom web resource paths

-Use the `configureWebResources()` function to define custom logic for generating web resource paths.
+The `configureWebResources()` function allows you to specify paths and URLs for your web resources:

+* Use a relative path (starting with `/`) to reference a resource from the domain root.
-You can specify either a relative path starting with `/` or an absolute URL starting with `http://` or `https://`:
+* Use an absolute URL (starting with `http://` or `https://`) to reference a resource hosted on an external domain or CDN.

 ```kotlin
 // Maps resources to an application-specific path